Why do I write this blog?

 Like many of us I ponder questions that keep resurfacing in my mind.

-These questions are varied and numerous:
+These questions are varied and many –

 Why are things the way they are?